anikolengyel/Deploy_Flask_ISS/README.md

 </configuration>
 ```

+**4. Install and configure IIS**

-I opened Turn Windowfeatures On and Off and searched for Internet Information Services.
+I opened Turn Windowfeatures On and Off on desktop and searched for Internet Information Services.

 [Screenshot](Path)

-In World Wide Web Services I went into Application Development and made sure that the option CGI is ticked.
+In World Wide Web Services, I went into Application Development and made sure that the option CGI is ticked.

 [Screenshot](Path)